umurgdk/umurgdk.github.io/_drafts/a-weekend-with-elixir.md

 title: A Weekend With Elixir
 ---

-For a long time i've been wanting to dive into elixir.
-Finally found some time and write some code.
-First, if you don't know [elixir](http://www.elixir-lang.org) is a programming language which compiles to same erlang vm bytecode.
-Just think like how any other JVM languages compiles into jvm bytecode.
-And this means you have full access to erlang's environment.
+I've been wishing to dive into Elixir.
+Finally I found some time and wrote some code.
+[Elixir](http://www.elixir-lang.org) is a programming language which compiles into same Erlang vm bytecode.
+For instance how JVM languages compiles into jvm bytecode.
+That means you could fully utilize Erlang's ecosystem.
 <!-- Elixir and erlang share same semantics because of that reading erlang documents or using any erlang libraries doesn't hurt you. -->

-After a weekend i have to say **it was awesome**.
+I would say that **brilliant it was**.
 I choose to make a chat server application as a learning project.
-I thought it shouldn't be much hard to write.
-And it shouldn't hehe :P
+I thought it will not have been much hard to write.
+And it wasn't hehe :P

-**Let's make a chat server in elixir together.**
+**Let's make a chat server in Elixir together.**

 ## Installation
-You need to install [erlang](http://www.erlang.org/) programming language first.
-And then you can install elixir.
-There is **homebrew** packages for both of them if you are using **OS X**.
-I will continue with os x, it shouldn't be harder to install both of them on neighter linux nor windows.
+At first step you need to install [Erlang](http://www.erlang.org/) environment then, you can install the Elixir.
+There are **Homebrew** packages to use both of them if you use **OS X**.
+I will continue with os x, it should be easy to install on eihter linux or windows.

 ```
 # brew installs erlang automatically as a dependency